deathbeds/doitoml/README.md

 Hello World!
 ```

-The [full documentation][docs] for more information about building concise,
-declarative, reproducible tasks for your project.

 ## Alternatives

 If you don't like `doitoml`, or `doit`, or even Python, no worries!
 But **please**
-consider trying one of these lovely alternatives before giving up and making
+consider trying one of these lovely alternatives before giving up and making your team
-your team do everything _The Hard Way_:
+do everything _The Hard Way_:

 - [`doit`][doit]
 - [`go-task`](https://github.com/go-task/task)